My food philosophy:

 Yes, food fuels our bodies.
 But food is also so much more than simply that which makes our bodies run.
 It’s connection, it’s memories, it’s tradition.

-Nutrition is important, but it becomes less so when it becomes obsessive.
-Rather than focusing on right and wrong choices (guess what? there are none!), calories or carbohydrate grams, focus on how food makes you FEEL.
-When she shift our focus from these things and instead focus on satisfaction and taste, we’re much better able to tune into our internal signals and let them be our guide.
+When the focus on nutrition and eating well becomes obsessive, it does more harm than good.
+Rather than focusing on ‘right’ and ‘wrong’ choices, calories or carbohydrate grams, focus on how food makes you FEEL.
+When focus instead on satisfaction and taste, how certain foods make us feel, we’re much better able to tune into our internal signals and let them be our guide.

 We’re all different and our bodies respond uniquely to different mixes nutrients.
 Only YOU can tell what is right for you.
 Don’t worry what other people are doing or what diet culture tries to tell you.
-Focus on what keeps your body satisfied, energized and running at its best.
+Focus on what keeps your body satisfied, energized and running at its best (and ps? that likely changes day to day!).

 You can read more about my approach to nutrition here.